Our New Vision:

 I founded the InwardBound Center in 2010.
 Our original vision was to bring outstanding leadership development programs to Atlanta nonprofits so they rank on The Best Places to Work lists.

-In presenting our programs to a very diverse population, we discovered powerful ways to address the issue of race.
-Thus in 2016 was born our program, ‘Racism in America: What Is Mine To Do?
-It is filled with innovative exercises, steeped in honoring core values, and calling forth personal and group accountability.
+After years of working with diverse teams, we created powerful ways to address the issue of race.
+In 2016 began the series ‘Racism in America: What Is Mine To Do’.
+All of today’s race programs are innovative and interactive, steeped in honoring core values, and call forth personal and group accountability.

 Before founding the InwardBound Center in 2010, Catherine launched InwardBound Coaching in 2002.
 Former President, Georgia Coach Association; winner of GCA annual service award.
 Previously, Catherine spent twenty years in corporate marketing as Director of Marketing at American Express and V.P.
 Marketing at Bell Bicycle Helmets.